 All support units (a group responsible for a specific type of problem or area of support) with a project-wide responsibility are listed in the GGUS system and workflows have been defined and implemented steering what happens when a ticket is assigned to a specific support unit.
 These workflows vary depending on the scope of the support units and on the technical solution in place for the support unit.
 There are two main options (Figure 2):

 A support unit uses GGUS to implement their specific workflow.
-In this case the GGUS development team builds the workflows needed for this support unit and includes them in the GUS system.
+In this case the GGUS development team builds the workflows needed for this support unit and includes them in the GGUS system.
 This option is used for the project-wide first line support, the TPM (Ticket Processing Management) and for other mainly operations focussed central support units.

-A support unit has their own internal tool that is used to track user requests and issues.
+A support unit has its own internal tool that is used to track user requests and issues.
 In this case an interface has to be defined between the two systems.
 This option is in use for middleware related support units and for some user communities.
 Another example of this use case is the COD.
 For the COD work a different tool, the Operations Dashboard, is used.
 This Dashboard via an interface to GGUS can create tickets that get directly assigned to grid sites.

 Regardless of which option was chosen in a specific case, for the user the whole system consisting of central helpdesk and its regional and topical satellite systems should behave like one tool.
 The transfer of tickets between various tools has been implemented to be transparent to the user.